AvdLee/Poes/README.md

 ### How do I create a Swift Package myself?
 Check out my blog post [Swift Package framework creation in Xcode](https://www.avanderlee.com/swift/creating-swift-package-manager-framework/).

+### Can I learn more about testing Push Notifications on the iOS simulator?
+Yes!
+I've written a detailed blog post about this: [Testing push notifications on the iOS simulator](https://www.avanderlee.com/workflow/testing-push-notifications-ios-simulator/)